-Please note a grade has been included for each generic job description below, but that appropriate grade levels for individual positions will depend on many factors, e.g., reporting relationships, the extent to which work and decisions are delegated, dimensions, etc. Human Resources will review job descriptions and assign appropriate grades as needed.
+Please note that a grade has been included for each generic job description below, however, appropriate grade levels for individual positions will depend on many factors such as reporting relationships, the extent to which work and decisions are delegated, dimensions, etc. University Human Resources will review job descriptions and assign appropriate grades as needed.

 Academic Department Managers